 3. How can I check my WordPress site for plugin conflicts?

-In this case, clear all plugins and reinstall them individually to know which is incompatible.
+In this case, disable all plugins and enable them individually to know which is incompatible.